RyanRaymundo99/web_Restaurant/README.md

-# Getting Started with Create React App
+# React.js + CSS3

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with React.js and CSS3.
+It's basically a fancy looking restaurant page with multiple sections.

-## Available Scripts
+##

 In the project directory, you can run: